AkazaXeros/investment-calculator/README.md

 # Investment Calculator

-Expense Tracker is a web application built using React, JavaScript, Create-React-App, and CSS that allows users to calculate their investments based on given params.
+Investment Calculator is a web application built using React, JavaScript, Create-React-App, and CSS that allows users to calculate their investments based on given params.

 ## Installation